myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-02T21:45:56.787Z
+>
+> We use a protocol feature, so markdown style links created from deck.blue will work perfectly with any client :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-02T14:05:30.677Z
 >
 > Thank you, I'm honored!